SnegaRagu/Power-Pulse-Household-Energy-Usage-Forecast-Using-Pandas-Numpy-Machine-Learning/README.md

 **Project Workflow**

-1. Data Understanding and Exploration
+Data Understanding and Exploration:

-    * Load and explore the dataset to understand its structure, variables, and quality.
+Load and explore the dataset for structure and quality.
-    * Perform exploratory data analysis (EDA) to identify patterns, correlations, and outliers.
+Perform exploratory data analysis (EDA) to identify patterns, correlations, and outliers.

-2. Data Preprocessing
+Data Preprocessing:

-    * Handle missing or inconsistent data points.
+Handle missing values and inconsistencies.
-    * Parse date and time into separate features.
+Parse date and time into separate features.
-    * Create additional features such as daily averages, peak hours, or rolling averages.
-    * Normalize or scale the data for better model performance.
+Normalize and scale the data for better performance.

-3. Feature Engineering:
+Feature Engineering:

-    * Identify relevant features for predicting global active power consumption.
+Extract relevant features like daily averages, peak hours, and rolling averages.
-    * Incorporate external data (e.g., weather conditions) if available.
+Integrate external data, such as weather conditions, if available.

-5. Model Selection and Training:

-    * Split the dataset into training and testing sets.
-    * Train regression models such as Linear Regression, Random Forest, Gradient Boosting, and Neural Networks.
-    * Perform hyperparameter tuning to optimize model performance.

-5.Model Evaluation:
+Model Development:

-    * Train regression models such as Linear Regression, Random Forest, Gradient Boosting, and Neural Networks.
+Train regression models: Linear Regression, Random Forest, Gradient Boosting, and Neural Networks.
-    * Perform hyperparameter tuning to optimize model performance.
+Perform hyperparameter tuning to optimize performance.
+Evaluation and Insights:

-    * Evaluate models using appropriate metrics (e.g., RMSE, MAE, R-squared).
+Evaluate models using RMSE, MAE, and R-squared metrics.
-    * Compare model performance and select the best-performing model.
+Visualize energy trends and feature importance.

 -------------------------------------------------------------------------------